lukeoliveira1/realtime-chat/README.md

 # Real-time Chat Application

-This is a real-time chat application built with React, Express, Socket.io, and RabbitMQ.
+This is a real-time chat application built with Next.js, Express, Socket.io, and RabbitMQ.

 ## Technologies Used

-- **React**: For building the user interface
+- **Next.js**: For building the user interface
 - **Express**: For handling the server-side logic
 - **Socket.io**: For real-time WebSocket communication
 - **RabbitMQ**: For message queuing and reliable communication